CDTDigital/ADPQ2/README.md

 Natoma configured continuous integration, automated execution of unit testing and continuous deployment through the GitHub and the Jenkins GitHub web hook so that GitHub commits kick off Jenkins builds, run tests and updates/deploys of the Docker Hub Images to DockerHub and the IaaS.

 ## Requirement P. Setup or used configuration management
-Natoma set up and used GitHub through a TFS plug in for configuration management.
+Natoma set up and used Ansible for configuration management.

 ## Requirement Q. Setup or used continuous monitoring
 Natoma used DataDog to perform continuous monitoring.